-Over the past two years, the Flipped Learning method has created quite a stir.
+Over the past few years, the Flipped Learning method has created quite a stir.
 Some argue that this teaching method will completely transform education, while others say it is simply an opportunity for boring lectures to be viewed in new locations.

 While the debate goes on, the concept of Flipped Learning is not entirely new.
 Dr. Eric Mazur of Harvard University has been researching this type of learning since the early ’90s, and other educators have been applying pieces of the Flipped Learning method for even longer.